Lucia - Single Mother

 Lucia has a table set up in one of the markets in Masese.
 With the loan she received from Microfinance, she was able to add to her wares for sale.
 She added silver fish, which (as you would expect), are a very small silver fish about 1.5 inches long.
 They are an excellent source of protein and are recommended for women who are pregnant and for small children.
 She sells both already cooked silver fish, and those that still need to be cooked.
 Additionally, she was able to purchase matoki (green bananas).
 Matoki is a favorite dish of the Ugandans.
 They wrap the green bananas in banana leaves and then cook them in a charcoal fire.
 After they are done, the banana fruit has the consistency of mashed potatoes.
 They are not a sweet tasting banana like what we are used to in the US, but have more of a potato taste that the people love.

 Once she paid back the first loan, she received another loan for 100,000 UGS ($40 USD).
 From this, she was able to buy a whole bag of charcoal for 90,000 UGS, which she cut in two, and sold each of them for 50,000 UGS, (a profit of $4 USD).
 From there, she received a loan of 200,000 UGS and continued from there.
-With the additional money she is making from the sale of the charcoal, she is now able to send all of her children to school.
+With the additional money she is making from the sale of the charcoal, she was able to move out of the slum and send all of her children to school.

 Margaret sells cassava (a root plant) prepared in a variety of fashions.
-She also sell charcoal for women to cook on.
-Margaret gets up early in the morning (between 6 and 7am) to prepare pancakes that she sells.
+She also sells charcoal for women to cook on.
+Margaret gets up early in the morning (between 6am and 7am) to prepare pancakes that she sells.
 The pancakes are made from milled cassava.
 She sells everything from her yard, which is on a corner of two streets.
 By the time we arrived (about 10am), she was sold out of pancakes.
-She also makes samosa’s which is a triangular piece of dough made from the cassava flour that is filled with peas and fried in hot oil.
+She also makes samosa’s which are triangular pieces of dough made from the cassava flour that is filled with peas and fried in hot oil.